All talk, few trades before NHL’s expansion roster freeze

 “With the expansion process upcoming, it forces you to make some decisions,” Coyotes GM John Chayka said.

 From Saturday afternoon through Thursday morning, after Vegas makes its picks, the rest of the teams can’t make trades with each other.
 The freeze and submission of protected lists, which are released Sunday morning at 10 a.m.
-EDT, created something of a trade-deadline feel as GMs had a lot of discussions and looked to make the pieces work.
+EDT, created something of a trade-deadline situation as GMs had a lot of discussions and looked to make the pieces work.

 Most Read Stories